Nervosys/Botnix/docs/languages-frameworks/ocaml.section.md

 OCaml libraries should be installed in `$(out)/lib/ocaml/${ocaml.version}/site-lib/`.
 Such directories are automatically added to the `$OCAMLPATH` environment variable when building another package that depends on them or when opening a `nix-shell`.

-Given that most of the OCaml ecosystem is now built with dune, nixpkgs includes a convenience build support function called `buildDunePackage` that will build an OCaml package using dune, OCaml and findlib and any additional dependencies provided as `buildInputs` or `propagatedBuildInputs`.
+Given that most of the OCaml ecosystem is now built with dune, botpkgs includes a convenience build support function called `buildDunePackage` that will build an OCaml package using dune, OCaml and findlib and any additional dependencies provided as `buildInputs` or `propagatedBuildInputs`.

 Here is a simple package example.